smartdevicelink/sdl_evolution/proposals/nnnn-add_pushing_buffer_support_to_audio_stream_manager.md

 ```

 ## Potential downsides

-The iOS library will end up having two possible APIs for playing audio from a buffer one in the `StreamManager` and one in the `AudioStreamManager`.
+The iOS library will end up having two possible APIs for playing audio from a buffer.
+One being in the `StreamManager` and one in the `AudioStreamManager`.

 ## Impact on existing code